PCMDI/input4MIPs_CVs/docs/dataset-overviews/open-biomass-burning-emissions.md

 <!--- begin-revision-history -->
 <!--- Do not edit this section, it is automatically updated when the docs are built -->
 ## Revision history

+### IIASA-IAMC-vl-1-1-0

+The IIASA-IAMC-vl-1-1-0 dataset has been superseded by IIASA-IAMC-vl-1-1-1.
+IIASA-IAMC-vl-1-1-1
+fixes the hydrogen biomass burning emissions in IIASA-IAMC-vl-1-1-0, which were all zero (i.e. clearly wrong).
+If you use hydrogen biomass burning emissions, please re-run your simulations.
+If you do not use hydrogen biomass burning emissions, you do not need to re-run.

+### IIASA-IAMC-h-1-1-0

+The IIASA-IAMC-h-1-1-0 dataset has been superseded by IIASA-IAMC-h-1-1-1.
+IIASA-IAMC-h-1-1-1 fixes the hydrogen biomass burning emissions in IIASA-IAMC-h-1-1-0, which were all zero (i.e. clearly wrong).
+If you use hydrogen biomass burning emissions, please re-run your simulations.
+If you do not use hydrogen biomass burning emissions, you do not need to re-run.

 ### DRES-CMIP-BB4CMIP7-2-0